brainandforce/Electrum.jl/CONTRIBUTING.md

 The `main` branch contains a version of the code that builds and can be used immediately.
 For now, we have a `dev` branch that acts as a buffer while we test code manually.
 This will likely change in the near future.
+We also have a `next` branch which contains code that has API-breaking changes which could affect code you've already written.

+As mentioned in the [README](README.md), you can track any of these branches with the Julia package manager if you'd like to test new features that have been added, or just feel like living life on the edge.

-If you'd like to implement a feature, create a new local branch, implement the feature, then push the branch and open a pull request on Github.
+If you'd like to implement a feature, create a new local branch, implement the feature, then push branch and open a pull request on Github.
+To do this, you may need to fork the repo to your own GitHub, and then push your changes there.
+The pull request tools on our instance of the repo should let your create a pull request from your fork to our `main`, `dev`, or `next` branches.

 All merging should be done through a rebase operation.
 This is simpler than using a standard merge, as it maintains a linear commit history.
 However, you will have to ensure that you have fetched or